burnpiro/erdem.pl/content/posts/2020/2020-06-time-series-correlations/time-series-correlations.md

 When you're calculating PP for one variable (A) predicting another variable (B), we have to treat our variable **B as target**, and **A as only feature**.
 After that we're creating a Decision Tree (either Regressor or Classifier) and calculate meaningful metric (e.g. MAE for regression problem or F1 for classification).

 Basically, you have to repeat that process for every pair of variables.
 Normalization of the score is optional because usually raw score already has a meaning.
 In most of the cases **you don't have to calculate PPS for all possible combinations of features**.
 It's enough to calculate only PPS between each feature and target.
-In our example we would calculate PPS for pairs: **(Temp, Population)**, **(Perc, Population)**, **(Humidity, Population)**.
+In our example we would calculate PPS for pairs: **(Temp, Population)**, **(Prec, Population)**, **(Humidity, Population)**.

 Only problem with this method is that it's not solving our problem :)